Skip Navigation

 by Claire Kelley

-Claire Kelley, Seven Stories Marketing Director (left) moderates a panel titled "Library Collections: Backlist Discovery on a Library Budget," a panel featuring Steve Sposato of Chicago Public Library, Robin Bradford of Pierce County Library System, Ann Lehue of Ingram, and Stephanie Anderson of Bookops.
+Claire Kelley, Seven Stories Marketing Director (left) moderates a panel titled "Library Collections: Backlist Discovery on a Library Budget," featuring Steve Sposato of Chicago Public Library, Robin Bradford of Pierce County Library System, Ann Lehue of Ingram, and Stephanie Anderson of Bookops.

 Librarians and independent publishers then took part in a series of panels addressing key issues facing both communities, including backlist collection development, discoverability of independent titles, library ebook licensing models, reader’s advisory strategies, and transparency in data reporting.

-Throughout the day, conversations returned to shared priorities: improving representation of independent publisher content in libraries, developing equitable and sustainable collection strategies, and strengthening libraries’ mission to support access, knowledge, and the public good.
+Throughout the day, conversations returned to shared priorities: improving representation of independent publisher content in libraries, developing equitable and sustainable collection strategies, and strengthening libraries’ mission to support access, transparency, and the public good.

 Recent posts